 - Measure the juice in a measuring cup.
 Strain the juice into the measuring jug so that the juice you measure is without any seeds or pulps.
 Set aside.

-- Add about one-third or one-quarter of the water indicated in the recipe into a pitcher.
+- Add about one-third or one-quarter of the water indicated in the recipe into a large pitcher.

 - Measure the brown sugar into it.
 Stir the brown sugar in the water until it is dissolved.
 This should take approximately 2 minutes.